-EQUINE WELLBEING: The seeds of Zeb’s Wish Equine Sanctuary were planted in 1998 with the rescue of a blind and starving mule named Zebediah.
+THE INSPIRATION: The seeds of Zeb’s Wish Equine Sanctuary were planted in 1998 with the rescue of a blind and starving mule named Zebediah.
 Over the years of shared trials and triumphs together, Zeb taught many about the power of faith and compassion, trust and forgiveness.
 His inspiration has continued even after his crossing at the age of 50.

 These activities provide a sanctuary environment that allows for healing experiences for both humans as well as equines.
 Our goal is to model that these animals and their story of survival and resilience are extremely helpful and a relationship with them is valuable.
 It is through this process we aim to change the interaction between horse and man from one of “usership” to one of “relationship” that is independent of their physical or mental ability to be ridden, shown or used in some other utility.

 (Note: If you are an Equine practitioner (Therapist or Equine Specialist) and interested in working with us, contact [email protected])

-ECOLOGICAL WELLBEING:We manage the property and bordering wetlands in a sustainable manner, restoring the watershed with native plants and trees.
+3. ECOLOGICAL WELLBEING:We manage the property and bordering wetlands in a sustainable manner, restoring the watershed with native plants and trees.
 We also manage pasture health and stormwater runoff, and use a state-of-the-art composter that decreases manure loads on the property.
 Last year, Zeb’s Wish conducted educational tours to over 300 people through open houses, individual tours to local property owners and group presentations to area equine and environmental groups.
 We presented alongside “Horses for Clean Water” to 30 participants in a horse-keeping master class.
 Our commercial composter processed over 32 yards of compost which was donated to community gardens.